Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Lion Brand Mandala (DK Weight #3)

-A wide and shallow triangle shape sits nicely on the shoulders and has enough length to wrap all the way around.
-The beginner-friendly design uses all basic stitches, and the pattern is available in both US and UK crochet terminology.
-There is even a video tutorial for this pretty and free crochet prayer shawl pattern!
+The easy prayer shawl pattern features a wide and shallow triangle shape that sits nicely on the shoulders and has enough length to wrap all the way around.
+This beginner-friendly design utilizes all basic stitches, making it ideal for those new to crocheting.
+The pattern is available in both US and UK crochet terminology, ensuring accessibility for a wider audience.
+Additionally, there is a video tutorial available for this pretty and free crochet prayer shawl pattern, offering visual guidance for an easier crafting experience.

 Designer: Carmen Heffernan for Annie Design Crochet